BenjaminShinar/Books-Resources/c++ Weekly/Episodes-301_400.md

 }
 ```

-if we have an invarient data member which we can't change without breaking other stuff, then we should simply write an accessor/mutator.
+if we have an invariant data member which we can't change without breaking other stuff, then we should simply write an accessor/mutator.

 </details>